benkiefer/generic-email-service/README.md

         destination="myQueueName"
         connectionFactory-ref="connectionFactory"/>

-All generated beans are namespaced under the client id to avoid collisions.
+All generated beans are name-spaced under the client id to avoid collisions.

 As you've probably guessed, you need to provide the name of the queue/topic you want to send to, and a reference to the bean name of your "java.jms.ConnectionFactory".
 If you are having trouble, check out the EmailTemplateRequestTest class in the Integration module.